-Ryan M. Niemiec, Psy.D., is an award-winning psychologist, certified coach, author, and international workshop leader.
+Ryan M. Niemiec, Psy.D., is an award-winning psychologist, author, and international workshop leader.
 His specialty areas include: character strengths, mindfulness meditation, spirituality, and psychology portrayed in movies.
 Ryan’s highest character strengths are hope, love, curiosity, fairness, appreciation of beauty, perspective, and honesty.

 - Ryan leads online workshops on the practice of character strengths for practitioners in business, psychology, coaching, disability, and education.
 In 2014, Ryan delivered over 100 presentations on character strengths.